GM2 Sounds

 IVb) Perform GM2 sounds in the ‘GM2 engine’

-To load GM sounds into the GM2 engine there are several methods:
+Methods to load GM sounds into the GM2 engine:

-3. setup an external keyboard (midi controller) that is capable of sending bank select + program changes with GM2 sounds and eventual mods
+- use an external keyboard (midi controller) that is capable of sending bank select + program changes for GM2 sounds

 To play GM sounds there are several methods